angular/angular/aio/content/guide/router.md

 {@a router-link-active}
 ### *RouterLinkActive* binding

-On each anchor tag, you also see [Property Bindings](template-syntax.html#property-binding) to the `RouterLinkActive` directive that look like `routerLinkActive="..."`.
+On each anchor tag, you also see [property bindings](template-syntax.html#property-binding) to the `RouterLinkActive` directive that look like `routerLinkActive="..."`.

 The template expression to the right of the equals (=) contains a space-delimited string of CSS classes